Rabbi praises off-duty border agent who fired at California synagogue shooter

 One woman was killed and three others wounded, including the rabbi, who lost a finger and had surgery to try to save more of his hand.

-Shortly after the shooting, the suspected gunman, 19-year-old John Earnest, telephoned the California Highway Patrol to say he was involved and then surrendered to police on a highway in nearby Rancho Bernardo.
+Shortly after the shooting, the suspected gunman, 19-year-old John Earnest, called police to say he was involved and then surrendered on a highway in nearby Rancho Bernardo.

 Earnest appears to be the author of a "manifesto" posted online who claimed to have set fire to a mosque last month and drew inspiration from last month's mass shooting at two mosques in New Zealand that killed 50 people.

-The Border Patrol agent's actions were praised by U.S. President Donald Trump, who wrote on Twitter: "He may have been off duty but his talents for Law Enforcement weren't!"
+U.S. President Donald Trump praised Morales, writing on Twitter: "He may have been off duty but his talents for Law Enforcement weren't!"

-In a statement, U.S. Customs and Border Protection (CBP) said that one of its off-duty agents "was present and took actions that may have prevented additional loss of life."